Hard to believe, but the 2014 baseball season is upon us.

 Sadly, that stand didn’t make the trip across the street.
 But chain restaurant stands are there, including Nathan’s Hot Dogs, Johnny Rockets, Brother Jimmy’s Barbecue, Famiglia Pizzeria, Carvel Ice Cream, and others.
 There’s a Hard Rock Café, and a restaurant called NYY Steak.
 (If you want to eat there, assuming you can afford it, you don’t have to wear a jacket and tie, but forget about wearing a T-shirt and jeans, and definitely don’t wear a team jersey – even a Yankee jersey will be denied entry.)

 Pretty much anything you get will be expensive, but it’ll be good.
-Think of it this way: It would cost the same as movie theater food, but it’s better, there’s more variety, and the show is better and longer than most movies.
-Both the show on the field and the show in the stands.
+Think of it this way: It would cost the same as movie theater food, but it’s better, there’s more variety, and the show is better than most movies, and longer, too.
+Both the show on the field and the show in the stands will be better.

 Team History Displays.
 No team in all of sports does this better than the Yankees - as they've told us time and time again.
 161st Street outside the Stadium is known as Babe Ruth Plaza, and there are notations on light poles telling the Babe’s story.
 161st Street east of River Avenue, extending to the Grand Concourse past the Bronx County Courthouse (that big white building that you used to see beyond right field at the old Stadium), is Lou Gehrig Plaza.
 The West Side Highway in Manhattan has been renamed the Joe DiMaggio Highway, but nobody calls it that.